CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Kubernetes/index.md

 Kubernetes Cluster applications.

 - **Ingress-Nginx:** the ingress-nginx addon is an ingress server using Nginx as a reverse proxy and load balancer.
-In this case, ingress-nginx is used for applying domain name use to the Kubernetes services (REST API, WebUI, etc).
+In this case, ingress-nginx will be used for applying domain name use to the Kubernetes services (REST API, WebUI, etc).